 1. Define your niche

 Think about what topics you teach.
-Are they very broad (like: Geography of North America)?
-Or very specific (like: The Geological History of the Blue Ridge Mountains)?
+Are they very broad (like the Geography of North America)?
+Or very specific (like the Geological History of the Blue Ridge Mountains)?
 You want to include keywords in your listings that attract the right parents and learners to your class, but also make sure you don’t miss out on connecting with a wider audience.

 If your topic is very broad, consider how you could include more specific keywords.
 Example: Instead of “In this class, we’ll learn how to draw animals,” try “In this class, we’ll learn how to draw animals like lizards, snakes, alligators, and other reptiles.”
 In the second example, you increase your chances of appearing in search results for “draw… each specific animal,” in addition to “draw animals.”

 If your topic is very specific, consider adding in general related terms.
 Example: Instead of “In this class, we’ll learn about the history of pointe shoes,” try “In this dance history class, we’ll learn the story behind how ballet pointe shoes were invented.”
 In the second example, you increased your chances of appearing in search results not only for “pointe shoes” but for “dance history” and “ballet.”

 Including a variety of broad & specific keywords helps you connect with different sub-sections of your audience.
 Here’s one more example: Let’s say you teach a class on 6th-grade math concepts (a broad subject).
 In your keyword research, you find out that people are often searching “6th-grade fractions tutor.”
 You teach fractions and offer 1:1 tutoring!
 But – your class listing doesn’t use those terms explicitly, and some searchers aren’t finding your class.
 By changing up your keywords to match what searchers are looking for, you can increase your chances of showing up in their results.

 2. Describe your ideal learner